 For weeks and months afterwards I would spend time just sitting down and looking at my precious hands.

 I’m honoured to have had the chance to serve in 22nd Special Air Service Regiment, and at a time where I was privileged to have met the founder, the originals, and then myself becoming one of the pioneers of the day as a serving member.
 Just as the earlier pioneers did such a great job of passing their knowledge on to me.
 The Regiment continues with today’s serving members, the new pioneers….

-A moments thought for some of my awesome mates who were with me that day, now over 38 years ago, but sadly no longer with us today.
+A moments thought for some of my awesome mates who were with me that day, now over 38 years ago, but sadly no longer here today.

 “We are the Pilgrims, Master; we shall go